 Here’s what you can expect from each approach:

 - Do it yourself – requires a lot of time and energy to figure out what’s required, integrate all required technologies, and create plans and policies on your own.
-This “human capital” approach saves on out-of-pocket costs, but could end up requiring $55,000-65,000 in man-hour costs.
+This “human capital” approach saves on out-of-pocket costs, but depending on the size of your company could end up requiring hundreds of thousands of dollars in man-hour costs.

-- Purchase a managed solution – a qualified Managed Service Provider (MSP) will complement your internal resources, speed your time-to-compliance, and generally makes sure it’s done right.
-This approach generally achieves compliance for $50,000-60,000.
+- Purchase a managed solution – a qualified External Service Provider (ESP) will complement your internal resources, speed your time-to-compliance, and generally makes sure it’s done right.
+This cost of this approach varies widely based upon the size of your environment and level of service, but may cost $50,000 or more per year to achieve and maintain compliance.

-- Hire a consultant – for companies that must prove compliance quickly or whose contracts are at risk, this highly personalized and often worry-free approach could end up costing $100,000.
+- Hire a consultant – for companies that must prove compliance quickly or whose contracts are at risk, this highly personalized and often worry-free approach could end up costing north of $100,000.

-- Use a turnkey software solution like the NeQter Compliance Engine – achieves the majority of technical requirements out-of-the-box, and includes wizards and embedded guidance to address non-included compliance requirements like creating system security plans (SSPs), a plan of actions and milestones (POAM), and policies.
-The cost of our solution, plus an enterprise firewall and the internal resources required to take action and train employees, will generally cost less than $35,000.
+- Use a software solution like the NeQter Compliance Engine*- achieves a wide array of technical requirements out-of-the-box, by combining SIEM, inventory, and vulnerability scanning tools in addition to wizards and embedded guidance to address non-included compliance requirements like creating system security plans (SSPs), a plan of actions and milestones (POAM), and policies.
+The cost of a solution like ours will generally run less than $10,000/year for the average company.

 COMPLIANCE COMPONENTS AND ASSOCIATED COST TYPES